Powers

 PSIONICS: Psionics are mental abilities that allow a character to tap into their mind's full potential, enabling feats like telekinesis, telepathy, or psychic manipulation.
 These powers are often fueled by concentration and mental discipline.

-Groups are encouraged to use, customize or create entirely new power systems to meet their needs.
+Groups are encouraged to use, customize, or create new power systems to meet their needs.

 Power Scopes